The Cocker Spaniel is a compactly built, good natured gun dog that is known to make an excellent companion.

 We need to feed our Cocker Spaniels a premium, well-balanced food with an appropriate protein source.
 Pooch & Mutts’ Calm & Relaxed can be ideal for dogs that are easily excitable, which may apply to your Cocker.

-You’ll find a handy feeding calculator on every Pooch & Mutt dry and wet food product page to help you understand exactly how much to feed your Cocker Spaniel to keep them at their optimum weight.
+You’ll find a handy feeding calculator on every Pooch & Mutt dry and wet dog food product page to help you understand exactly how much to feed your Cocker Spaniel to keep them at their optimum weight.
 Simply enter the age, size and weight of your dog.